 2. Use a humidifier.

 In the winter months, my humidifier is my best friend.
 I LOVE my humidifier.
-A humidifier keeps nasal passageways moist.
+In my book on how to stay healthy during the sick season, I use a humidifier to keep nasal passageways moist.
 Meaning with viruses, when a surface is moist it has a harder time sticking and penetrating through our body.
 Keep things slippery.
 Sleep with a humidifier and drink a lot of water.
 The noise of the humidifier will rock you to sleep as well.
 Here’s my happy little humidifier.

 3. Drink lots of water.

 Remember, keep things slippery in your body.
 Viruses like to stick to things.
 They like dryness.
 Don’t give them a foothold.
 Because our drinking water out of the faucets and plastic bottles is somewhat questionable, it’s more cost-effective and valuable to our health to install a water filter on the kitchen sink.
 My family uses this kind of water filter.
-If you can’t do this with your sink, get one of the water filter pitchers.
+If you can’t do this with your sink, get one of the water filter pitchers or a Berkey.

 4. Wash your hands.